 After starting to plan a journey through Rajasthan, an old and almost forgotten dream started to push forward.
 With good planning, it would be possible to visit the famous Pushkar Camel Fair.
 A 15-20-year-old dream for one of us could be realized!
 How is it then, when old dreams are about to be fulfilled?
 Is it always good, or was it just a dream after all?
 Read on to find out if the Camel Fair Pushkar is worth a visit.

 Pushkar is a town in the Ajmer district, in Rajasthan, India.
-With a population of around 22.000 inhabitants, it’s a small town after Indian standards.
-As a pilgrimage site for Hindus and Sikhs, Pushkar has many temples and, around the small Pushkar lake, there are many ghats (steps leading down to the water).
-The town is mostly famous for its Camel fair Pushkar, also called the Pushkar Fair.
+With a population of around 22.000 inhabitants, it’s a small town by Indian standards.
+As a pilgrimage site for Hindus and Sikhs, Pushkar has many temples and, around the small Pushkar Lake, there are many ghats (steps leading down to the water).
+The town is mostly famous for its Camel Fair Pushkar, also called the Pushkar Fair.

 What is the Camel Fair Pushkar?

 Taking place in November normally, the Pushkar Camel Fair attracts some 200.000 people.
 The fair in Pushkar is an annual livestock fair and cultural féte.
 People are bringing over 50.000 camels, horses and cattle with them to the Pushkar fair.

 The date for the fair changes from year to year depending on the lunar calendar.
 In the week before the official fair starts, trading takes place.
 Here the animals change owners, and later when the fair opens, the trade takes place more in the background.